-Figure 1: Predicted policy preferences and party, by LGBT identity and political awareness associated with either no change or slightly more liberal views.
-The largest substantive change is for party identity in the ANES, shown in plot (d), which increased from .38 [.34, .43] at the 10th awareness percentile to .44 [.39, .48] at the 90th.
-This increase of .06 points is small, however, both in absolute terms, and relative to the equivalent increase of .30 points for LGBT respondents.
+The same is not true for straight cisgender respondents, a politically unaligned group.
+This indicates that awareness is moderating the impact of politicized LGBT identities and not working as a liberalizing force in and of itself.
+For straight cisgender Americans, greater awareness is associated with either no change or slightly more liberal views.
+The largest substantive change is for party identity in the ANES, shown in figure 1D, which increased from .38 [.34, .43] at the 10th awareness percentile to .44 [.39, .48] at the 90th.
+This increase of .06 points is small, however, both in absolute terms and relative to the equivalent increase of .30 points for LGBT respondents.